izantolpmoc/RolePlayerGame/README.md

         WeakTo = DamageType.POISON;

 ## Advice
-- You will earn XP by destructing obstables and killing monsters (enemies).
+- You will earn XP by destructing obstacles and killing monsters (enemies).
 Of course, enemies will give you more XP.
 - If you earned enough XP, you will level up and get some health back as well as some money.
 - Be careful, if you are on the edge of the map, running away is not always an option.
 - When you defeat an enemy or destroy an obstacle, you will receive some items.
 You can use them as weapons or sell them to the nearest seller.